 Most of the time, our focus is on changing the food system, but we understand that our position of privilege as a company affords us the ability to do much more than this.
-People don’t follow Urban Leaf because they want to learn about #BLM, but sitting passively on the sidelines and not taking a stand on the topic is precisely what got us into this mess.
+People don’t follow Urban Leaf because they want to learn about #BLM, but sitting passively on the sidelines and not taking a stand on the topic is precisely what perpetuates systemic racism.
 To be silent on this subject is not an option.

-What follows is our three-stage plan that we will be undertaking in coming months.
+What follows is a plan that we will be undertaking in the coming months and beyond.
 We don’t know yet where this journey will lead us, but what we do know is that it is better than the past we have come from.
-We invite you to be a part of this journey of change, and hold us accountable to what follows.
+We invite you to be a part of this journey of change and hold us accountable to what follows.

 The first stage in our three-stage plan is to Understand – and honestly, we’re going to need a little time to do so.

 Urban Leaf itself is a very small team.
 We (Nate and Rob) are the only two full-time employees and are joined by three others who work with us part-time (Yuko, Emily and Rosie).

 Although we are small now, we intend to commit to anti-racist company policies the will carry us in the right direction as we grow (hiring standards, employee handbooks, an examination of our corporate culture).
 We recognize, however, that our ability to be a driver of change extends well beyond our own team.

 - For starters, we have a social following of nearly 15,000 people.
 Amongst our core values as a company are transparency, equity, accessibility, and changing the world around us for the better.
 We understand how critical it is to stand up for what we believe in, and to lead by example.

 - We also work with dozens of vendors, manufacturers and suppliers – who in aggregate employ thousands of people across not only multiple states, but also countries.